craigbaird/Recipe-Generator/README.md

     [X] Display recipe info to DOM

-[ ] Build Recipe Results feature to display info from the API. - 8hrs
+[X] Build Recipe Results feature to display info from the API. - 8hrs

-    [ ] Learn More button to display recipe summary for each individual recipe
+    [X] Learn More button to display recipe summary for each individual recipe

-    [ ] Make Recipe button to navigate to Recipe Details view
+    [X] Make Recipe button to navigate to Recipe Details view

-[ ] Build Recipe Detail Feature that shows a recipe with instruction to make it. - 6hrs
+[X] Build Recipe Detail Feature that shows a recipe with instruction to make it. - 6hrs

+[ ] Add back buttons to navigate back to previous pages

 [ ] Focus on Bootstrap and Angular Material styling for all views. - 8hrs

+[ ] Timer to wait 2 seconds after login then navigate to Find By Ingredients

 [ ] Deploy to Heroku. - 5hrs